 Phil Wiggins is a campus elder and also serves the Summit Church as our Senior Adult Pastor.
 He and his wife Faye are long time, committed members of the Summit Church and the Downtown Durham campus!

-Christopher Combs, Adam Hopler, Ben McCormick, Claire McCormick, Amber Pearson, Annie Workman, Michael Workman, Lori Cain, Cary Cain, Rodney Van Scyoc, Paul Manning, Chad Ervin, Jean Fitzgerald, Bruce Presley, Trent Cormier, Emanuel Siu, Mike and Elizabeth Houston
+Christopher Combs, Adam Hopler, Ben McCormick, Claire McCormick, Amber Pearson, Annie Worsman, Michael Worsman, Lori Cain, Cary Cain, Rodney van Scyoc, Paul Manning, Chad Ervin, Jean Fitzgerald, Bruce Pressley, Trent Cormier, Emanuel Siu, Mike Houston, Elizabeth Houston

 The local outreach ministry at The Summit Church exists to send disciples to make disciples among the hurting and marginalized in our community.
 Serve365 is the mobilization campaign that connects Summit members to roles on campus teams serving year-round in their community.
 Below are teams serving specifically at the Downtown Durham campus.
 Learn more about local outreach at the Summit.